IzKuipers/IzKuipers/README.md

 - Alternatively, chat with my community in the [ArcOS Discord Server](https://discord.gg/t5PaNP9dvg)!

 > [!WARNING]
-> For the community member that have found my phone number on my resumé, that number is intended **for employers or business inquiries only**.
+> For the community members that have found my phone number on my resumé, that number is intended **for employers or business inquiries only**.
 I don't appreciate being called or texted just because, so please leave my number alone.
 Thank you.